Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

 ))

 ```
-Go back to places_filter_bounds and modify the category in the filter from train_station to restaurant .
+- Go back to **places_filter_bounds** cell and modify the category in the filter from train_station to restaurant.

-Select **Run all below**:
+- Return to the **places_dataset** cell - this is 2 cells above the places_filtered_boundary cell.

+- Select **Run all below**.
+These steps will start from retreiving a fresh table from the marketplace table:

 ![boundarybox](assets/I016.png)